lanl/PyBNF/docs/examples.rst

 fceri_gamma
 ^^^^^^^^^^^
-A benchmark rule-based model of IgE-FceRI signaling, published in [Gupta2018]_.
+A benchmark rule-based model of IgE-Fc\ :math:`\epsilon`\ RI signaling, published in [Gupta2018]_.
 To create an example fitting problem, we generated synthetic data based on the published ground truth, and try to recover the ground truth parameters by fitting.

 igf1r
 ^^^^^